dustytrinkets/socket.io-simple-example/README.md

 ## How to use

+First of all install the dependencies: `npm i`.

-To run the server: `npm run server`
+To run the server type `npm run server`.

-To connect as a new client: `npm run client`
+After that, yoy can connect as a new client in different terminals by typing `npm run client`.

 To get the number of clients call the endpoint http://localhost:8080/clients